kyletimmermans/shell-color-prompt-tool/README.md

 4. Let them chose which parts they want and hit done
 5. Now Print list of colors for reference
 6. Allow them to chose each piece of their PROMPT and color it
+7. Show them a preview of final prompt and if they want to start over
-7. Place export PROMPT='their choices' into ~/.zshrc
+8. Place export PROMPT='their choices' into ~/.zshrc
-8. source ~/.zshrc
+9. source ~/.zshrc
-9. echo "Changes Saved"
+10. echo "Changes Saved"
-10. exit
+11. exit

 <div>-For install: Make curl that auto runs, auto chmod +x, autodeletes itself</div>
 <div>&ensp;</div>